 The treatment of granulomatosis with polyangiitis can be broken down into two stages – inducing a remission of symptoms and then maintaining the remission (maintenance therapy).

-In 2011, the Food and Drug Administration (FDA) approved the use of rituximab (Rituxan®) in conjunction with glucocorticoids for the treatment of individuals with granulomatosis with polyangiitis.
-Rituximab is classified as a monoclonal antibody or biologic therapy – medications that act like antibodies, but are artificially created in a lab.
+In 2011, the Food and Drug Administration (FDA) approved the use of Rituxan (rituximab) in conjunction with glucocorticoids for the treatment of adults with granulomatosis with polyangiitis.
+In 2019, Rituxan was FDA-approved for treatment in children 2 years of age and older.
+Rituximab is classified as a monoclonal antibody or biologic therapy – medications that act like antibodies but are artificially created in a lab.
 Glucocorticoids are steroid hormones that are important in the regulation of the metabolism of a form of sugar called glucose and the modulation of the body’s response to stress such as reducing inflammation.

 When using a combination of a cytotoxic drug with a glucocorticoid, the duration of therapy depends on an affected individual’s response.
 White blood cell (leukocyte) counts are closely monitored.
 Dosages are reduced gradually to prevent severe deficiency of white blood cells.
 Attempts should be made to discontinue cytotoxic therapy if symptoms of the disorder have been absent for three to six months.
-Cytotoxic therapy can be replaced with another drug such as azathioprine (Imuran®) or mycophenolate mofetil (CellCept®).
+Cytotoxic therapy can be replaced with another drug such as Imuran (azathioprine) or CellCept (mycophenolate mofetil).
 The possibility of kidney disease relapse is carefully monitored when reducing (tapering) medication dosage or discontinuing the drug.
-Methotrexate is another drug used to treat granulomatosis with polyangiitis.
+Otrexup (methotrexate) is another drug used to treat granulomatosis with polyangiitis.
 Glucocorticoids with methotrexate are sometimes used to treat less severe disease.
 Generally, methotrexate, mycophenolate mofetil and azathioprine are less toxic than cyclophosphamide.

 After remission has been achieved, maintenance therapy may be required.
 This usually involves using azathioprine, methotrexate, or rituximab.
 Cyclophosphamide is usually not used for maintenance therapy due to toxicity.
 The dose of glucocorticoids is usually lowered in stages (tapered) as well.